AnCarsenat/FileTransferApp/README.md

-# Desktop File Transfer App
+# File Transfer App

-A simple desktop application that creates a local web server for transferring files from your phone to your computer wirelessly.
+A desktop application that creates a local web server for transferring files wirelessly between your phone and computer in both directions.

 <img src="images/app_screenshot.png" alt="App Screenshot" width="600">

 ## Features

+- **Bidirectional Transfer**: Send files from phone to computer AND from computer to phone
 - **Desktop GUI**: Clean tkinter interface for easy server management
 - **Local Web Server**: Flask-based server accessible from any device on your network
-- **Mobile-Optimized**: Responsive web interface designed for phone browsers
+- **Mobile-Optimized**: Responsive web interface designed for all phone sizes
 - **Real-time Progress**: Upload progress bars with percentage, file size, and time estimates
 - **Multiple Upload Modes**: Single file or multiple file uploads
+- **File Sharing**: Add files from your computer to share with your phone
 - **Auto File Management**: Automatic folder creation and file organization
 - **Network Discovery**: Automatically detects and displays your network IP address
 - **No Redirects**: AJAX-based uploads keep you on the same page